Joint Replacement Program

 An orthopaedic surgeon evaluates patients referred to the Joint Replacement Program.
 A history and physical are performed and a review of medical records and radiological studies is conducted.

-Treatment recommendations are based upon findings and diagnosis, in conjunction with age, activity level, and medical history of the patient.
-Treatment may be surgical or non-surgical.
+Joint pain treatment recommendations are based upon findings and diagnosis, in conjunction with age, activity level, and medical history of the patient.
+Treatment at Wake Forest Baptist in North Carolina may be surgical or non-surgical.
 Options are discussed with the patient as part of education and counseling by the orthopaedic surgeon.

-Non-surgical treatment includes anti-inflammatory medications, physical therapy, and/or individually designed home exercise program.
+Non-surgical joint pain treatment includes anti-inflammatory medications, physical therapy, and/or individually designed home exercise program.